rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Control Plane Requirement

-Due to platform-specific requirements, it may not be possible to capture the `LED` behavior is each state.
+Due to platform-specific requirements, it may not be possible to capture the `LED` behavior in each state.

-## Frontpanel Display Text Display and Brightness Control
+## Frontpanel Text and Brightness Display Control

 |Description|L2|L3|Control Plane|
 |-----------|--|--|-------------|